janwilmans/nullptr/_posts/2018-02-20-outputdebugstring-and-windows-10.md

 Normally debugview++ receives these messages from another process.
 The mechanism to deliver the message is quite [primitive][4], it is a fixed 4096 bytes buffer and the caller of OutputDebugString can briefly be blocked if messages are not immediately read by the debug application.

 Now, I've optimized debugview++ to read message as fast as possible and to unblock the traced application asap.
-I wondered what could be causing debugview++ **itself** to block for 20 seconds? this 20 seconds was curious because the OutputDebugString API has a 10-second timeout, so it looked awfully like two message-timeouts; could I have made a mistake and was I accidentally using the OutputDebugString myself within debugview++ ?
-Ofcourse that would be problematic, as that could potentially cause an infinite recursion problem.
+I wondered what could be causing debugview++ **itself** to block for 20 seconds?
+The 20 seconds were curious in itself because the OutputDebugString API has a 10-second timeout, so it looked awfully like two message-timeouts; could I have made a mistake and was I accidentally using the OutputDebugString myself within debugview++ ?
+Of course that would be problematic, as that could potentially cause an infinite recursion problem.

 After some investigation this turned out, *debugview++ itselt* was not sending any messages, at least not from its code, but the win32 libraries (specifically oleaut32.dll) that where loaded implicitly, can now call into this OutputdebugString API.